Scholarship Details

 How much is the scholarship award each year?

-Recipients will be granted a $10,000 scholarship paid to the student directly to use for qualified educational expenses.
+Winners will be granted a $10,000 scholarship paid to students directly (2 payments of $5,000 per year).

 Does the scholarship renew each year?